taegyoon-kim/cds_26fall/README.md

 - **Programming Exercises:** Students will complete a series of take-home exercises covering core Python fundamentals, including branching and iteration; string manipulation; tuples and lists; functions, modules, and exceptions; dictionaries, sets, and recursion; and NumPy and Pandas.
 These exercises are designed to develop independent programming and problem-solving skills.
 Because developing these skills is a primary objective of the exercises, the use of AI tools is not permitted.
 Due dates are indicated in the weekly schedule below.
 Upload your completed exercises to [the take-home exercises folder](https://drive.google.com/drive/folders/1UqukNTnMuXG2rN_I8yLu44cma-_-whg4?usp=share_link).
 Worth 5% of the final grade.

-- **Programming Quizzes:** There will be two in-class quizzes covering the programming fundamentals taught in the course.
-The quizzes will be held on **Sep 23** and must be completed without the use of AI tools.
+- **Programming Quiz:** There will be an in-class quiz covering the programming fundamentals taught in the course.
+The quizz will be held on **Sep 23** and must be completed without the use of AI tools.
 Worth 15% of the final grade.

 - **Analytic Exercises:** There will be three take-home exercises covering the methods introduced from Sep 28 onward.

 - **Tutorial Presentation:** Students will deliver one tutorial presentation for approximately 10–15 minutes.
 Worth 25% of the final grade.
 [See details below.](#tutorial-presentation-details)